-Christ does not walk this path for the sake of the nameless masses but the sake of each one of us.
+Christ does not walk this path for the nameless masses but for the sake of each of us.
 God loves me so much that He gave His only Son for me.
 For me, to redeem me from sin and death.
 And I can be sure that even if I were the only person on earth, He would save me through Christ.
 For God loves us without end.
 And in His infinite love, He wants no one to be lost.

 But the question remains: what is His friendship worth to me?